pedagand/MPRI-2.4-DTP/03-total/Recursion.lagda.rst

   - zealously pursued with dependent types by `Conor McBride <http://strictlypositive.org/>`_
   - at the origin of *all* of today's examples

+Takeaways:
+  - you will be *able* to reify a measure by indexing an inductive type
+  - you will be *able* to define your own induction principles
+  - you will be *able* to give a "step-indexed" interpretation of a general recursive function
+  - you will be *familiar* with the Bove-Capretta technique
+  - you will be *familiar* with the notion of monad morphism

 ..
 BEGIN HIDE
 ..
 TODO Add more exercises in 2nd and 3rd part
 ..
 END HIDE